 ||It takes a more streamlined approach for data science projects.

 Features of R – Data Science

-Some of the important features of R for data science application are:
+Some of the important features of R for data science applications are:

-- R provides extensive support for statistical modelling.
+- R provides extensive support for statistical modeling.

 - R is a suitable tool for various data science applications because it provides aesthetic visualization tools.